kmarcie/overwatchhud/README.md

 - 'in queue' and 'join game' buttons are no longer cut off
 - hud ACTUALLY works
 - sorry this was a long time coming I just never realized how easy it was

+Sep 21 2022
+- Fixed blur background not working, disabled blur feature altogether as it was causing black screens on MoTD, class select, end of round screens
+- Added armed animations for lower main menu buttons (not sure why this wasn't already done oops)
+- Fixed colour of text boxes, still slowly working on correcting them as they come up
+- Minor changes to improve quality of life and fix alignment issues